Admiral

 when early commissions for Lieutenants note the individual as 'Mr'

-rather than 'Lt', the inference may be of first appointment as a
+rather than 'Lt', the intention is to note first appointment as a

 'Lieutenant', and 'Mr' is recorded but not, obviously, as a rank.